locationtech/geomesa/geomesa-tools/README.md

            Threads for quering raster data
       * -t, --raster-table
            Accumulo table for storing raster data
-        -sh, --shards
-           Number of shards to use for the storage tables (defaults to number of tservers)
         -tm, --timestamp
            Ingestion time (default to current time)
       * -u, --user